edubart/nelua-lang/docs/pages/overview.md

 ### While

-While are just like in Lua:
+While is just like in Lua:

 ```nelua
 local a = 1